 These two cards cater to different spending habits.
 Both cards earn Chase Ultimate Rewards points which are redeemable for cash, travel, gift cards, or Amazon.com credit.

-When to Apply for the Chase Sapphire Preferred First
+When to Try for the Chase Sapphire Preferred First

-If you are near the 5/24 threshold, you should consider applying for the Chase Sapphire Preferred® Card first if you redeem your points for award travel.
-Although you pay a $95 annual fee, the 25% travel redemption bonus, 1:1 point transfers, and 80,000-point signup bonus can be well worth it.
+If you are near the 5/24 threshold, you should consider trying for the Chase Sapphire Preferred Card first if you want to redeem your points for award travel.
+This means you can basically offset travel fees with your points.
+Although you pay a $95 annual fee, the 25% travel redemption bonus, 1:1 point transfers, and signup bonus can be well worth it.

-When to apply for the Chase Freedom Unlimited
+When to Try for the Chase Freedom Unlimited

-The Chase Freedom Unlimited® is the better option if you prefer cash rewards.
-Earning at least 1.5% back on every purchase is one of the best cash back rates.
+The Chase Freedom Unlimited is the better option if you prefer cash rewards and won’t find the travel perks to be useful.
+Earning at least 1.5% back on every purchase is one of the best cashback rates.

-Although you don’t get a 25% travel redemption bonus or 1:1 point transfers, these two options are not worth the $95 annual fee for infrequent travelers.
+Although you don’t get a 25% travel redemption bonus or 1:1 point transfers, these two perks are not worth the $95 annual fee for infrequent travelers.

-Is Chase Sapphire better than Chase Freedom?
+Is Chase Sapphire Preferred better than Chase Freedom Unlimited?
 Both the Sapphire Preferred and Freedom Unlimited make it easy to earn more rewards from your daily spending.
 The Sapphire Preferred is the better option because of the flexible travel redemption options if you book award travel on a regular basis.
-But the Freedom Unlimited is better if you don’t want to worry about an annual fee and still want to earn unlimited cash back on all of your purchases.
+But the Freedom Unlimited is better if you don’t want to worry about an annual fee and still want to earn unlimited cashback on all of your purchases.